Save Money by Increasing Attic Insulation in Gainesville

 Having the right amount of insulation in your attic can make your Gainesville home more comfortable throughout the seasons.
 Higher energy efficiency could also help you save money on utility costs.

 Do you have the right amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. lack enough insulation.
-If every home in the country was appropriately insulated to current building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. lack enough insulation.
+If every home in the country was appropriately insulated to modern building code, the Boston University School of Public Health discovered it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Insulation?

-You can check existing insulation to learn if you have an adequate amount in your attic.
-If it’s less than 7” deep, your home is doesn’t have enough insulation.
+You can measure existing insulation to learn if you have an adequate amount in your attic.
+If it’s lower than 7” deep, your home is doesn’t have enough insulation.
 In Gainesville, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need deeper insulation.

 Strengthening your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.

 Types of Attic Insulation